 The ILMP Survey was distributed both online and in major community centres and libraries between March 20 and May 7, 2018.
 Overall, 631 responses were collected.
 As mentioned in Section 3.3, given the methodology of the survey, this sample size is not statistically significant.
 With this in mind, there are insights to be gained that support other surveys conducted as well as other trends noted as part of this update.
 Within the survey, participants were asked similar questions about different sectors of leisure provided by the municipality.
 These were multiple choice responses where respondents were able to select as many responses as illustrated their use or participation.
+In some cases, the number of answers is not equal to the number of respondents and the resulting percentage of answers can exceed 100%.
 They were given the opportunity to provide their own responses to the questions asked as well.
 Responses reflected a picture of current use of facilities and participation in activities, opportunities for increased participation and main barriers to participation for each sector included in this report.